A helpful travel guide to Chichen Itza Mexico with tour information, prices, best time to go, and more!

 A professional, experienced guide is available throughout the day to help visitors make the most of their experience.

-The tour also includes an opportunity for lunch in either a buffet or a la carte menu at one of two nearby restaurants.
+The tour also includes a lunch in either a buffet or a la carte menu at one of two nearby restaurants.

 You will visit La Casa de Piedra or Balam Nah Restaurant, offering delicious Mayan specialties such as chilmole pollo (chicken with chile sauce) and chirmole cochinita pibil (pork with chile sauce).